SeanCremer/SeanCremer.github.io/ChoosingAPrimaryKey.md

 ### Clustered Index Primary Key, Non-Custered Seondary Index

+The below table create is something that I have unfortunately seen all too often now days.
+Someone justs slaps in an Identity primary key wihtout really thinking, defaultng it to Clustered, realising at a later point that they need some performance on queries realted to other columns and then slap on a another non clustered index on the relevant columns.
 ```sql
 /*** Create table with IDENTITY column as Clustered Index ***/
 /*** with Non-Clustered Secondary                         **/